 If a condition is excluded by your insurer, it may be reviewed after a certain period.
 This is only if you haven’t received any advice, medication, or treatment for said condition.
 But it’s entirely down to the insurer’s discretion.

-At Drewberry™, we have direct access to UK insurers, putting us in a great position to get you the most competitive terms on your policy.
+At Drewberry™, we have great relationships with the top UK insurers, giving us access to the most competitive terms on your policy.

 Samantha Haffenden-Angear

-When you take out a long-term policy, you’re at risk of the payout being consumed by inflation.
-If you index link the policy, your insurer will write to you yearly to explain the cost increases of goods and services (known as the Retail Prices Index).
+When you take out a long-term policy, you’re at risk of the payout being consumed by inflation over time.
+If you “index link” the policy, your insurer will write to you yearly to explain the cost increases of goods and services (known as the Retail Prices Index).

-They will allow you to increase the benefit by the same amount to maintain pace with inflation.
-But this means your benefit and premiums will rise to take into account the higher benefit.
+They will allow you to increase your benefit by the same amount to maintain pace with inflation.
+However, this means your premiums will rise to take into account the higher benefit amount.

-Many contractors pay themselves a small salary.
-They then top the rest up with dividends to maximise tax efficiency.
-To cover dividends, you must be actively contributing to the success of your company.
-This is either as part of a team or as the sole employee.
+Many contractors pay themselves a small salary, topping the rest up with dividends to maximise tax efficiency.
+To cover dividends, you must be actively contributing to the success of your company, either as part of a team or as the sole employee.

-If you are a director of your own business, many insurers will allow you to cover this payment.
+If you’re a director of your own business, many insurers will allow you to cover this payment.
 In other words, the dividend must be paid to you in lieu of salary for work undertaken.

 Be cautious if your income rises and falls as you win and complete contracts.
-Some insurers will base the maximum amount of cover on an average of the last 3 years of earnings.
+Some insurers will base the maximum amount of cover on an average of the last three years of earnings.

 Others will base it on earnings over the previous 12 months.
 This can make a big difference when it comes to a claim.